GUIDE FOR AUTHORS

 ABSTRACT

-It is important to write a concise and informative abstract (maximum 250 words).
-The aim of the study, the brief methodology, the main findings, and the major conclusions should all be included in the abstract.
+It is important to write a concise and informative abstract (maximum 300 words).
+The abstract should include these elements: 1) objective(s) of the study, 2) a brief methodology, 3) the main findings, and 4) implications of the study.
+The background or the motivation of the study can be added before the objective(s).
 For an abstract to be effective, it must be stand-alone and self-explanatory.
 References, tables, and figures should not be cited in the abstract.
 Additionally, non-standard or unusual abbreviations should be avoided; nevertheless, if they are necessary, they must be explained at the time of their first mention in the abstract text.

 KEYWORDS